-A goal of the notes in this Section is to discuss essential technical reasons why the NPRM's proposed Technical Changes would impose major restrictions on the Telesarus Plans, on use of any LMS-M for ITS Mobile Systems, and any other use of LMS-M for wide-area wireless services principally to vehicles on highways.
+A goal of the notes in this Section is to discuss essential technical reasons why the NPRM's proposed Technical Changes would impose major restrictions on the Telesaurus Plans, on use of any LMS-M for ITS Mobile Systems, and any other use of LMS-M for wide-area wireless services principally to vehicles on highways.

-In sum, if properly planned and implemented, as Telesaurus is pursuing, LMS-M can succeed very well on a technical basis, especially if it is combined with a
+In sum, if properly planned and implemented, as Telesaurus is pursuing, LMS-M can succeed very well on a technical basis, especially if it is combined with a band more suitable for the highway coverage in the majority rural parts of the nation such as you plan with your 217-222 MHz.

-Telesaurus and Affiliates have succeeded in their plans first described to the FCC and the wireless industry in 2000 to obtain 900 and 200 MHz in the majority of the nation for the purposes outlined herein.
+9 Telesaurus and Affiliates have succeeded in their plans first described to the FCC and the wireless industry in year 2000 to obtain 900 and 200 MHz in the majority of the nation for the purposes outlined herein.
 This has involved seven FCC spectrum auctions, as well as major post-auction acquisitions, that continue.
 They now hold 6 MHz of 900 MHz LMS-M (and several hundred complementary 900 MHz MAS geographic licenses), and 1-3 MHz of 200 MHz AMTS and 220 MHz.
 They hold this 900 and 200 MHz each in approximately 80% of the nation.
-Generally, where their geographic AMTS spectrum is encumbered by alleged site-based AMTS stations, they hold (unencumbered) LMS-M. The LMS-M will be used primarily in urban areas, and the AMTS primarily in rural areas where less spectrum but lower, longer-range propagation is highly valuable for Cap Ex and Op Ex savings, and for speed to deploy.
+Generally, where their geographic AMTS spectrum is encumbered by alleged site-based AMTS stations, they hold (unencumbered) LMS-M. The LMS-M will be used primarily in urban areas, and the AMTS primarily in rural areas where less spectrum but lower-frequency, longer-range propagation is highly valuable for Cap Ex and Op Ex savings, and for speed to deploy.
 The two bands are also better for the major emergency wireless services that Telesaurus and its Affiliates plan, noted herein.